solidity-evm-knowledgebase/upgradeable-contracts/README.md

 ### 2. Universal Upgradeable Proxies (UUPS)

-This version of upgradeable contracts puts all the logic of upgrading in the implementation itself instead of the proxy.

-Pros:
-- Gas Saver
-- Smaller Proxy
+UUPS includes upgrade functionality in the implementation contract itself.

+The implementation contract has the "upgradeTo(address)" method.

+If the "upgradeTo(address)" is removed from a newer version, the contract becomes immutable, and no new versions can be deployed.

-- Solidity will detect function selector clashes
+Biggest pro is that Solidity can directly detect function selector clashes.

-Cons:
-- If you forget to add upgrading functions in the implementation contract, you're stuck

 ### 3. Diamond Pattern